 On the day Terry received his heart I remember thinking that it was like a gift from God because there wasn’t any time left and his life was essentially over.
 I can’t ever begin to express my gratitude for what the donor family did for us.
 They gave Terry a second chance at life so that his daughters could grow up with him in their lives.

-The donor was 18 when he died and Terry’s heart was 18 when he died.
+The donor was 18 when he died and Terry’s transplant had been 18 years when he died.
 Ironic, maybe but that heart was loved equally from two families that are complete strangers but were brought together by a tragedy.
 March 11th will always be a day to be celebrated in our lives because we had 18 more years with Terry that we wouldn’t have had without his donor family.
 My heart goes out to them and I still wish for them the peace they deserve and I hope you will also keep them in your thoughts and say a prayer for their family.